fliiiix/wifi-backup/README.md

 Commands:
-  backup  Backup all wifi connections from NetworkManager. import  Import wifi connections form a file to the NetworkManager.
+  backup  Backup all wifi connections from NetworkManager. import  Import wifi connections from a file to the NetworkManager.
 ```